By the time most people enter the age of Medicare coverage, they’ve had some type of lumbar pain.

 The Facets are the joints extending from the spine that provide support and allow movement.
 Facet Joint Arthropathy refers to the degenerative disease that breaks down the cartilage around these joints.

 Other common terms for Facet Joint Arthropathy is Facet Joint Arthrosis or Facet Joint Osteoarthritis.
-Depending on what level of the Facet joint is affected, it can cause referred pain which can mimic Sciatic pain.

-Lumbar Spondylolisthesis is the movement, or slipping, of the vertebral body.
+Lumbar Spondylolisthesis is the movement or slipping, of the vertebral body.
 This can cause both pain and compression of the nerve, which can also mimic Sciatic pain.

 Interventional Pain Management for Lower Back Pain